Fuzzy markup language: Syntax

-FML Grammar
+Grammar

 The FML tags used to build a fuzzy controller represent the set of lexemes used to create fuzzy expressions.
 However, in order to realize a well-formed XML-based language, an FML context-free grammar is necessary and described in the following.
 The FML context-free grammar is modeled by XML file in the form of a XML Schema Document (XSD) which expresses the set of rules to which a document must conform in order to be considered a valid FML document.
 Based on the previous definition, a portion of the FML XSD regarding the knowledge base definition is given below.